deliveroo/deliveroo.engineering/_posts/2017-09-06-play-pull-request-roulette.md

 **4. DON'T just wait for people to volunteer to review your PR**

-As the last resort, when you've done all the improvements you can to make sure your PRs are review-friendly, and still can't get people to look at them, take the reins and be proactive.
+As a last resort, when you've done all the improvements you can to make sure your PRs are review-friendly, and still can't get people to look at them, take the reins and be proactive.
 In our team, we're practicing something we called 'PR Roulette'.
 In a nutshell, it's about randomly assigning reviewers.
 If you practice `+2`s, then assign two random people in your team to check your PR.

-There are cases when those two individuals might be in meetings or on short deadlines with their own work.
-If someone has been assigned that doesn't have the time, it's OK to discuss with the team about a replacement.

 Nowadays GitHub offers this feature by default when you open a PR.
 It even suggests which reviewers you should pick, based on people who have recently interacted with the files you've changed.
 It's more likely they will have a better understanding of the changes while it's still fresh in their minds.
+There are cases when those two individuals might be in meetings or on short deadlines with their own work.
+If someone has been assigned that doesn't have the time, it's OK to discuss with the team about a replacement.

-If you're not using GitHub or you want to spice it up, you can use a [Roulette Name Generator](http://wheeldecide.com/) to pick your reviewers names.
+If you're not using GitHub or you want to spice it up, you can use a [Roulette Name Generator](http://wheeldecide.com/) to pick your reviewers.
 There are no written rules about how to play.
 Start by adding all the names and spin the wheel.
-It's fun and you can improve your PR roulette technique as you go.
+It's fun and you can improve your PR Roulette technique as you go.

-The advantage of playing PR Roulette is that naming people will make them feel more responsible for reviewing your code on time.
-Randomly assigning people from your team or cross-team will, over time, increase everyone's knowledge of the whole project, rather than limiting it to a particular area.
-Talk about [bus-proof](http://www.reportsyouneed.com/blog/bus-proof) projects :)
+By randomly assigning people from your team (or cross-team) your developers will feel more responsible for reviewing code on time, and in the long-term it will increase everyone's knowledge of the whole project by exposing them to code they're not as familiar with (important if you want to have [bus-proof](http://www.reportsyouneed.com/blog/bus-proof) projects! 😄).
+We initially set out just to solve the problem of getting our code reviewed, but it turns out there are lots of other benefits to PR Roulette!